 2. Do character profiles for each of your characters – name, age, likes, dislikes (you can ‘ask’ them as many questions as you like!).

-3. Think about how the characters are connected to the place you have chosen.
+3. Think about what connects the characters to the place you have chosen.

 4. Think about who owns the objects and why.